Illustrating Children’s Books

 A small selection of the beautiful student work is below.
 Please also take a look at our Student Showcases on the MATS blog here.

 We are so proud of our alumni and below are just a few success stories from those who have taken our ‘Illustrating Children’s Books’ class.

-Nikki took our very first ‘Illustrating Children’s Books’ class and was talent spotted by a creative manager who was also taking the class!
-Nikki was invited to illustrate a 95 page book for American Girl (Mattel).
+Nikki took our very first ‘Illustrating Children’s Books’ class and was talent spotted by a creative manager when she posted work online!
+Nikki was invited to illustrate a 95-page book for American Girl (Mattel).

 Lisa got her children’s book illustration work as a direct result of the work she did in MATS.
 Lisa has also worked on two adult coloring books for Kalmbach Publishing and has a coloring book travel series coming out in 2018.

 Lisa writes: These courses are not just an “art class”.
 They truly help launch your career as an illustrator and designer.
 Thank you Lilla Rogers for your amazing inspiration and wonderful courses that push us out of our comfort zones!

 Read Lisa’s Alumni Success interview here.